capejs/capejs/content/tutorials/capejs_primer/02_custom_attributes_and_nested_elements.md

 ---
-title: "Reference of custom attribute value and nesting of HTLM elements - Cape.JS Primer"
+title: "Reference of custom attribute value and nesting of HTML elements - Cape.JS Primer"
 ---

 On [the previous lecture](../01_hello_world), we made the easy application displaying "Hello, world!" on the browser as an introducing of [Cape.JS](http://oiax.github.io/capejs/).